Arudjreis/awesome-security-GRC/README.md

 # :books: Books

 * [**Security Risk Management**, *Evan Wheeler*, 2011](https://learning.oreilly.com/library/view/security-risk-management/9781597496155/)
+  * Often part of reading lists at universities, this is your first stop in security risk management.
+This book is both comprehensive, timeless and accessible
+  * Great for referencing, it will help you assess and improve your internal risk management program.
+Focus on the **Action Plans** at the end of each chapter for some great takeaways

 * [**Measuring and Managing Information Risk**, *Jack Freund & Jack Jones*, 2014](https://learning.oreilly.com/library/view/measuring-and-managing/9780124202313/)
   * The FAIR book itself.
 Self explanatory, if you want to know more about risk quantification this is a must-read, the story in the intro is meme material.